itsshivamsrivastava/Tip-Calculator/README.md

 # Tip-Calculator
 This is simple Tip Calculator using HTML, CSS, JavaScript only.

-You can view this static web application through this link.
+You can view the live demo this static web application by clicking the below button.

 [<img src="https://user-images.githubusercontent.com/73056786/196126406-cae9a3bf-f7e5-4217-ba6a-5907b32d7f4a.png" width="180"/>](https://simpletipcalculate.netlify.app/)